Freedom For Sam - Phases Lunaires

-My name is Samantha Faulder and I’m a miscarriage of justice.
+My name is Samantha Faulder and I’m a miscarriage of justice and love astrology.
 This website shares background information about my case, as well as the latest news.

 I have been trapped in the prison system for over 10 years, experiencing every abuse imaginable.
 On this website you can learn what you can do to support me to appeal and win my freedom.

 Please do contact the Freedom for Sam Campaign for more information about anything to do with my case or campaign.